GuenterQuast/PhyPraKit/builddoc/index.rst

 is located) to install in user space.

-The installation via the *whl*-package provided in the subdirectory `dist` may also be used:
+The installation via the *whl*-package provided in the subdirectory `dist` may alternatively be used:

    ``pip install --user --no-cache PhyPraKit<version>.whl``

-Installation via the PyPI Python Package Index is also available, simply
+Installation via the PyPI Python Package Index is also possible by simply executing
-execute:

    ``pip install --user PhyPraKit``